Ajaybhatta987/Artificial_Neural_Netwok/README.md

 Step 3: We then add various layers to the architecture

-1st layer:The input layer, which has 11 nodes as depicted in Figure 1, is the first layer.
+1st layer: The input layer, which has 11 nodes as depicted in Figure 1, is the first layer.
 The input is subsequently transmitted to the second layer.

 2nd layer&3rd layer: As illustrated in Figure 1, the second layer of our ANN model is a hidden layer with six nodes.
-And the activation of each node in this layer is determined using an activation function, in this case a Rectified linear Unit (RELU).
-These generated activations are used as input for the 3rd hidden layer, which calculates each node's activation using the same activation functions.
+And the activation of each node in this layer is determined using an activation function, in this case, a Rectified linear Unit (RELU).
+These generated activations are input for the 3rd hidden layer, which calculates each node's activation using the same activation functions.

-4th layer:  Because it offers us the result, the final layer is termed as the output layer.
+4th layer:  Because it offers us the result, the final layer is termed the output layer.
 Because our problem is binary classification, we utilize a sigmoid activation function exclusively on the output layer.
 By employing sigmoid, we can readily interpret the output as probabilities because it has a constrained output between 0 and 1.

 Step 4:  Hyperparameter-like batch size and epochs are initialized.
-Training data is fitted to the ANN classifier then, the exit status of the customer is predicted.
+Training data is fitted to the ANN classifier, and the exit status of the customer is predicted.

 Confusion Matrix